 Pursuant to 18 U.S.C.
-Section 1350, as created by Section 906 of the Sarbanes-Oxley Act of 2002, the undersigned Chief Executive Officer of EnergyTEK Corp. (formerly
+Section 1350, as created by Section 906 of the Sarbanes-Oxley Act of 2002, the undersigned Chief Executive Officer of EnergyTEK Corp. (formerly Broadleaf Capital Partners, Inc.) (the "Company") does hereby certify, to the best of such officer's knowledge, that:

 - 1. The Quarterly Report on Form 10-Q of EnergyTek Corp.(Formerly Broadleaf Capital Partners, Inc.) fully complies with the requirements of Section 13(a) or Section 15(d), as applicable, of the Securities Exchange Act of 1934, as amended; and - 2.
-The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company for the quarter ending September 30, 2015.
+The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company for the quarter ending March 31, 2016.